Background pattern

 • Seizures (convulsions).

-• Liver disorders (yellowing of the skin, yellowing of the white of the eyes, abnormal darkening of the urine or unexplained nausea, vomiting, fatigue, and loss of appetite).
+• Liver disorders (yellowing of the skin, yellowing of the whites of the eyes, abnormal darkening of urine or unexplained nausea, vomiting, fatigue, and loss of appetite).

 • Nightmares

-• Torticollis (condition involving involuntary muscle contraction and abnormal tilting of the body and head to one side).
+• Pisa syndrome (a condition that involves involuntary muscle contraction and abnormal tilting of the body and head to one side).

-If you notice any of the side effects listed above, remove the patch and immediately inform your doctor.
+If you notice any of the above side effects, remove the patch and inform your doctor immediately.

-Other side effects experienced with rivastigmine capsules or oral solution and that may occur with patches:
+Other side effects experienced with rivastigmine capsules or oral solution that may occur with patches:

 • Loss of appetite